YOUR ULTIMATE TRAVEL GUIDE TO GWALIOR

 - Lassi: A refreshing yogurt-based drink, perfect for beating the heat and a classic Indian beverage.

-What to Buy (Souvenirs & Markets) in Gwalior
+Souvenirs and Markets: What to Buy in Gwalior

 - Sarafa Bazaar: A bustling market selling textiles, handicrafts, and jewelry.